samaxtech/spark-basics/README.md

 # Spark Tutorial
 Spark tutorial, covering basics, data cleaning, Spark SQL & DataFrames, using PySpark.
-As guided by the Spark and MapReduce course by Dataquest.
+As included in the Spark and MapReduce course by Dataquest.

-All data files included in the 'data' folder.
+All data files are located in the 'data' folder.